 - The reports of product characteristics, energy consumption and any other performance tests carried out in accordance with the relevant standard.
-(For refrigerators and freezers, three samples of each model have to be tested) - A declaration stating the product meets all relevant performance requirements. - A sample label (if applicable). - A declaration stating the product meets MEPS requirements (if applicable). - The prescribed fee.
+(For refrigerators and freezers, three samples of each model have to be tested) - A declaration that the that the product meets all relevant performance requirements.

+- A sample label (if applicable).

+- A declaration that the product meets MEPS requirements (if applicable).

+- The prescribed fee.